hanwenzhang123/fullstack-note/04-note/README.md

 - a flexible and efficient approach to designing software systems that are made up of small independent services that each have a specific and well-defined purpose.
 - consider => what goes into building, deploying, and updating an enterprise application => and break that work into more manageable, efficient batches.

-#### Amazon Web Services
-- AWS is a hosting providers that give you a lot of services where you can run your application on the cloud
-- global cloud platform which allows you host and manage services on the internet to host infrastructures
-- infrastructure as service: they provide their servers as service so you do not need to manage the backup and the power supply of the service
-- platform as service: you can get java, ruby, php as a service so you do not need manage the binaries of these applications
-- software as service: email sending capabilities, message queueing service (exchange data using point-to-point or publish and subscribe patterns)
-- cloud storage platform: storage options like S3 (simple storage service), EBS (elastic block store), EC2 (elastic computer cloud), VPC (virtual private cloud)

 #### What is Docker
 - Package software so it can run on any hardware (dockerfile, image, container)
 - Docker scales (structures) your apps very easily, comes with a whole set of tools for deploying across many clusters you can take your instances each micro-services that you have in each container (it contains your app in a certain space), and then allocate many machines to them.